cflint/CFLint/README.md

        "inheritPlugins" : true
      }

-- rule allows you add a plugin for this folder that is not listed in the global configuration.
-See ruleImpl in cflint.definition.json for examples.
+* `rule` allows you add a plugin for this folder that is not listed in the global configuration.
+See `ruleImpl` in `cflint.definition.json` for examples.

-- excludes and includes allow you to specify an array of objects describing rules you want to be applied for this directory and its children.
+* `excludes` and `includes` allow you to specify an array of objects describing rules you want to be applied for this directory and its children.
 In the example above, the only rule to be checked for will be FUNCTION_HINT_MISSING.

-- inheritParent configures if the rules set in the global or any parent configuration should be inherited as a base set of rules.
+* `inheritParent` configures if the rules set in the global or any parent configuration should be inherited as a base set of rules.

-- Please note: inheritPlugins and output have been marked deprecated in CFLint 1.2.0 and will be removed in 1.3.0.
-If you are using .cflintrc files now, please remove the inheritPlugins and output properties as soon as possible.
+* Please note: `inheritPlugins` and `output` have been marked deprecated in CFLint 1.2.0 and will be removed in 1.3.0.
+If you are using `.cflintrc` files now, please remove the inheritPlugins and output properties as soon as possible.
 Plugin inheritance will going forward always be treated as true, the team can not see a use case in which it should be disabled.
 The value of the output attribute is ignored.

 ### Annotation-based configuration

 Quite often there are scenarios in which you would generally want to run a certain set of rules against your code but in specific cases need to ignore an otherwise valid violation.

 A common example are violations of CFQUERYPARAM_REQ that can't be fixed by applying <CFQUERYPARAM...> because your DB server doesn't allow <CFQUERPARAM> in a certain position (for instance in a SELECT TOP #arguments.numberOfRecords# ... scenario).
-See [#282](https://github.com/cflint/CFLint/issues/282) for more examples.
+See [Issue #282](https://github.com/cflint/CFLint/issues/282) for more examples.

 CFLint offers an annotation-based configuration to deal with this and similar scenarios.
 Annotations can be placed on the component- or function-level in a CFC or inline with code.